Prevention and Early Diagnosis Articles

 Are E-Cigarettes Safer Than Regular Cigarettes? – Don’t be fooled.
 E-cigarettes are addictive and contain cancer-causing chemicals.

 Lung cancer: who is at risk and can they be screened? – Many men and women without risk factors are diagnosed with lung cancer every year.
 Read more about the latest research on lung cancer screening.

 Screening for lung cancer: do risks outweigh benefits? – Medicare and U.S. insurance companies will pay for lung cancer screening with low-dose CT scans (LDCT) for former heavy smokers.
-However, a careful review of the research indicates that this screening is unlikely to save the lives of Medicare patients.
-It may help save the lives of some patients ages 55-65, but may also harm some.
+However, a careful review of the research indicates that this screening may help save the lives of some patients ages 55-65, but may also harm some.

 Lung cancer is a women’s health issue – Lung cancer is the number one cause of cancer death among women in the United States.
 Learn more about how to prevent, detect, and treat lung cancer.